 • Unique grades with elevated properties required for specific applications, and/or, conditions.

 Their developers have sufficient confidence in their products to identify them back to the developer by means of a trade-name.
 Increased price may be of little or no concern relative to potential savings resulting from the advantages realized.

-• Identified by a unique grain structure of combined Austenite and Martensite.
+• Identified by a unique grain structure of austenite and ferrite

 • Most widely recognized modified group of stainless steel